msillano/tuyaDAEMON/README.md

 ### MQTT interface

 It is easy to connect MQTT devices to **tuyaDAEMON**, see [Ozone_PDMtimer](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study.
-But with version 2.1 is added to  **tuyaDAEMON** a MQTT broker and MQTT interface, both for events and commands.
+But with version 2.1 is added to  **tuyaDAEMON** a MQTT broker and a MQTT interface, both for events and commands.
+This was done thinking to UI.
+On PC, node-red offerts good interfaces, but is required some development time.
+SmartLife is good, but become fast to big to be very friendly.
+Interfaces can be done in HTML/js/php but also in this case the development is not for all.
+Using MQTT it is easy found ready UI:
+- For PC I found  [mqtt-explorer](http://mqtt-explorer.com), that shows all data (also with charts) and allow to send all commands.
+Good tool for developper

 ### DataBase interface